HORIBA (OTCMKTS:HRIBF) Sets New 12-Month High at $71.25

-Separately, Zacks Investment Research cut shares of HORIBA from a “buy” rating to a “hold” rating in a research report on Wednesday, August 11th.
+Separately, Zacks Investment Research downgraded HORIBA from a “buy” rating to a “hold” rating in a research report on Wednesday, August 11th.

 HORIBA, Ltd. manufactures and sells automotive test, process and environmental, medical-diagnostics, semiconductor, and scientific instruments and systems.
 Its Automotive Test Systems segment offers emission measurement systems, driveline test systems, automotive emissions analyzers, engine test and brake test systems, and fuel cell and battery test systems; provides vehicle development engineering and testing engineering services; and leases and manages R&D facilities.